maulanabn/flask-api-miniproject-syseng/readme.md

 5. Scenario
    A Pokemon enthusiast has requested you to create a REST API where users can view a list of Pokemon, filter them by category (water, fire, neutral, etc.), view details of a selected Pokemon (e.g., details of Charizard), and provide anonymous reviews for a chosen Pokemon (record user IP and user agent).
 6. Project Details
-   - Unit Tests
-   Implemented comprehensive unit tests to ensure the reliability of the application.
    - Dockerfile
    Created a Dockerfile for containerizing the application.
    - CI/CD with GitHub Actions